Back to Blog

 That is the real difference.
 Not “AI branding.”
 Not chatbot glitter.
 The meditation itself can be adapted to context.

 If you want the broader argument for why recorded libraries lose people, read Why Meditation Apps Fail.
 If you are comparison shopping, our breakdown of Headspace vs Calm vs AI Meditation explains where each format fits.
+If you specifically want a cleaner buyer-intent decision around recorded apps versus a generated approach, see our guide to choosing the best Headspace alternative.

 How an AI meditation app actually works